-The red grape variety comes from Argentina and belongs to the group of so-called Criollas (see the history in detail there).
+The red grape variety comes from Argentina and belongs to the group of the so-called Criollas (see the history there in detail).
 The name means "cherry" and refers to the cherry-colored berries.
 Synonyms are Ceresa, Cereza Nera, Ceresina, Cerise and Chereza.
-Last in 2017 DNA analysis it is a presumably natural cross between Muscat d'Alexandrie x Criolla Chica or Mission ( Listán Prieto ).
-There are also the two varieties Cereza Elipsoidal (with oval berries) and Cereza Italica .
+According to last done in 2017 DNA analysis is a presumably natural cross between Muscat d'Alexandrie x Criolla Chica or Mission ( Listán Prieto ).
+There are also two variants: Cereza Elipsoidal (with oval berries) and Cereza Italica .

-The late-ripening, very productive vine yields simple, light-colored Rosé (For reds, the berries are too light), which is responsible for mass consumption Bag-in-Boxes.
-Tetra Paks. tube containers and large bottles are bottled.
-These are often blended with reds, sweetened and with carbonic acid added as an alcoholic soft drink.
+The late ripening, very productive vine produces simple, light colored Rosé (the berries are too light for red wines), those for mass consumption in Bag-in-Boxes.
+Tetra Paks. tube containers and large bottles are filled.
+These are often blended with red wines, sweetened and with carbonic acid added as a soft drink containing alcohol.
 The variety is also used for the production of RTK (Grape concentrate) table grapes used.
-It is grown exclusively in Argentina.
-In 2010, the acreage was 29,189 acres of which ~ 16,500 in Mendoza and ~ 11,500 in San Juan, Compared to 1990 with 42,937 hectares there was a reduction by one third.
-It occupies it in the worldwide varieties ranking the rank 34.
+It is only grown in Argentina.
+In 2010 the acreage was 29,189 hectares including ~ 16,500 in Mendoza and ~ 11,500 in San Juan, Compared to 1990 with 42,937 hectares there was a reduction by one third.
+It thus proves worldwide varieties ranking rank 34.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012